open2b/scriggo-site/site/how-to-use.md

 who is "Scriggo"
 ```

 The printed value is not changed because the variable is still "shared" between the Go code and template code.
-But no
+But not
 between different executions, if a different variable was passed for each of them.

 If you don't need to "share" the variable at all, pass the variable's value to the Run method instead of the pointer: